Preparing for a Funeral

 Pictures of the Deceased

 Photographs of the deceased are permitted in the vestibule of the church.
-One photograph no larger than 11 X 14 may be placed on a table with a flower arrangement in the Church itself.
+One photograph no larger than 11 X 14 may be placed on a table, perhaps with a flower arrangement, in or near the main sanctuary.

 Reception

-If you would like to have a reception following the liturgy in our Parish Hall, please check with the Parish Secretary for availability.
+If you would like to have a reception following the liturgy in our Parish Hall, please check with the Parish Office for availability.
 We will provide you with Hospitality Guidelines during the planning process and provide you with the contact information of the volunteers in the Bereavement Ministry who can help you plan the reception and suggest a caterer.
 We do not allow non-catered food to be used for any events at St. Catherine’s.
-Please note that receptions should be limited to 2 hours.
+Receptions should be limited to 2 hours. *Please note: Alcohol is not allowed to be served at the reception.
+Thank you for your understanding.